AgregoreWeb/website/docs/ai.md

 As well, instead of onboarding you onto an expensive and [environment killing](https://impactclimate.mit.edu/2024/04/10/considering-the-environmental-impacts-of-generative-ai-to-spark-responsible-development/) cloud based LLM, we default to using a local [ollama](https://ollama.com/) install and a default 3B model that can be run locally on most consumer hardware.
 These models are a bit less effective at complex tasks but they take orders of magnitude less power, work fully offline (after initial setup) and keep all your conversations private.

+You can extend [this example app](/apps/scratchpad.html?url=/docs/examples/llm-chat.html) to create your own AI powered chat.

 ### Setting up ollama

 Before you can run local models you will want to set up [ollama](https://ollama.com/download) on your computer.
 In the future we may integrate it directly into Agregore, if you want this feature, please [open an issue on our Github repository](https://github.com/AgregoreWeb/agregore-browser/issues/new).